PDFelement for the iPad: complete review

 • The app does not convert .doc and .ppt to PDF.

 PDFelement is a good PDF reader with simple PDF-editing capabilities.
-Its one-time purchase is a sure reason to consider it over other options available on the market.
+Its one-time purchase is a sure reason to consider it over other available options.

 Scroll to Top